EdwardY2025/EdwardY2025/README.md

 I’m interested in software development, scripting, databases, and building practical tools that help people work smarter.

-This GitHub profile is a collection of my personal projects and experiments in automation, data management, and software design.
+This GitHub profile is a collection of my projects and experiments in automation, data management, and software design.

 Feel free to explore!